Alfresco/docs-alfresco/federation-services/latest/config/index.md

 AUTHENTICATION

 After filling in your client id and secret.
-Hit the "Authenticate" button.
+Hit the **Authenticate** button.
 You will be redirected to a screen in Box asking you to confirm the application permissions.
 You should be returned to Federation Services after accepting.
-If you receive an error, your redirect uri in the Box Application config may not be correct.
+If you receive an error, your redirect URI in the Box Application config may not be correct.

 ##### Discovery Connector